12-Step Rehab Programs Colorado

-This process gives the individual a step by step guide to gain the knowledge and resources to form new habits and help them to stay away from the substance.
+Participating in 12-step programs requires people to attend meetings with other people who are also suffering from substance use disorder.
+This process gives an individual a step-by-step guide to gain the knowledge and resources to form new habits and help stay away from harmful substances.

 1 – I admit that I can’t control my addiction, and life has become unmanageable.

 When people are suffering from substance use disorder, they may lose their power to decide and act.
 Their free wills and their entire lives may be damaged because of their use of alcohol or drugs.
 Step 1 guides the individual to recognize weakness.
 It is the first step in seeking help.

 2 – I believe that a higher power may help me.
 (This higher power may not be necessarily faith-based.)

 The next step for individuals suffering from substance use disorder is the recognition that there is a higher power that may help them.
 By discussing a higher power and encouraging spiritual growth, the second step applies to various forms of spiritual expressions.
 It recognizes our limitations and weaknesses and states that there is something greater than ourselves.

 3 – I’ve decided to ask a higher power for help.